dangoldin/aws-billing-details-analysis/README.md

 ## Generated charts

 Note that these hide the axis labels to preserve privacy.
+Also note that I plan on cleaning the code up a bit more to improve the grouping of the "UsageType" values to deal with the long tail.

 ### By layer
 ![By layer](https://raw.githubusercontent.com/dangoldin/aws-billing-details-analysis/master/static/img/by_layer.png)